FAQs

 • Why is it it called ELP2?

-ELP2 builds on UpRising's delivery of our successful Environmental Leadership Programme which was delivered between 2016-2022 and supported over 600 young people nationwide on their environmental leadership journeys.
+The ELP ran between 2016-2022. and supported over 600 young people nationwide as they embarked on their own environmental leadership journeys.

-ELP2 will be building upon the legacy of the original programme and we're excited to be focusing on nature connection and the impact that this can have on pro-environemntal behaviour change!
+ELP2 (named after its predecessor) continues this legacy, and includes a focus on nature connection and the impact this can have on pro-environmental behaviour change!

 • How much time will it take up?
 What commitment is it?